lola-monroy/AXA_LauzHack/README.md

 - scaler.save: Scaler object for data normalization.

 ### Smartwatch simulation
-- smartwatch.py: Simulates smartwatch data for health metrics like heart rate and steps​
+- smartwatch.py: Simulates smartwatch data for health metrics like heart rate and steps​.

 ## Future Improvements
 - **Accessibility Features**: Provide audio instructions for better accessibility.
-- **Take the photo on the spot**: Instead of having to upload it from computer
+- **Take the photo on the spot**: Instead of having to upload it from computer.

 ## Contributing